Peter Post: Road career

-Post was delighted with his victory, but always the businessman, his delight was increased when he realised his appearance money at the winter six-day races would be increased.
+Post expressed satisfaction with his win; however, as a businessman, he also noted that it would lead to an increase in his appearance fees at winter six-day races.
 In 1965 Post made his only appearance in the Tour de France but he abandoned before Paris.
 (He subsequently acknowledged that he had doped at the Tour de France.)
 His only other noteworthy result on the road came in 1967 when he finished runner-up to Eddy Merckx in La Flèche Wallonne although he had wins in smaller races.
 Post was voted Dutch Sportsman of the year in 1964 and Dutch cyclist of the year in 1963 and 1970.

 Track career

 Post rode his first six-day in 1956 and his first victory came in 1957 in Chicago, partnered by Harm Smits.
 Post had three partners with whom he had most success.
 In 1960 he teamed with Rik Van Looy and won ten sixes.
 In 1963 he formed his most successful partnership with the Swiss Fritz Pfenninger and they had 19 victories until 1967, when Post joined the Belgian Patrick Sercu, with whom he had 14 victories up to 1971 and his final and 65th six-day in Frankfurt.
 Post's 65 six-day wins stood as a record for a few years, beating Rik Van Steenbergen's 40 wins when at the Milan six in 1968 when partnered by Gianni Motta.
 However, since then René Pijnen (72 wins), Danny Clark (74 wins) and Patrick Sercu (88 wins) have all passed Post's total with Sercu as the new record holder.